 I’ve been working out in my own private garage gym for about two years now.
-Prior to that, I had always been a member of one commercial mega gym or another, dishing out monthly dues to basically borrow someone else’s equipment.
-Even though my most recent gym contract was at a nicer gym than most, I was still more bummed out about going to work out than I was excited about it.
-Nice place or not, I simply found myself annoyed at the gym more often than I felt was healthy.
+Prior to that, I had always been a member of one commercial mega gym or another, dishing out a monthly fee to basically rent someone else’s equipment.
+Even though my most recent gym contract was at a nicer gym than average, I was still always super bummed about having to go there and that took away from my excitement about training.
+Not a very healthy combination.

-I stayed at that last gym for many years before I finally decided to both cancel my membership and start ordering equipment for my garage gym.
-I made that decision to work out at home for what I’m pretty sure are all the same reasons you have for considering it: for the convenience, for privacy, to save money, to improve the quality of my workout, and to make better use of my time; just to name a few.
+I stayed at my last gym for about five or six years before I finally decided to both cancel my membership and start ordering equipment for my garage gym.
+I made that decision to work out at home for what I’m pretty sure are all the same reasons you have: for convenience, to save money, for privacy, to improve the quality of training sessions, and to make better use of time; just to name a few.

-Making the switch to a garage gym turned out to be just as amazing as I assumed and hoped it would be.
+Making the transition to a garage gym turned out to be just as amazing as I assumed (and hoped) it would be.
 Having said that, let me make one thing clear.
-I am not saying that you cannot reach your fitness goals in a commercial gym; I have no doubt that you can.
-You’ll just have to learn to deal with certain amounts of BS to do it though; the same BS that drove me out of the gyms.
+I am not saying that you cannot reach your fitness goals in a commercial gym; as I have no doubt that you can.
+You will just have to learn to deal with certain amounts of BS to do it though; the same BS that drives a lot of us out of the gyms.

-For instance, unless you can completely avoid peak hours, you will spend a decent amount of time waiting for equipment.
-This is especially true if you’re trying to use the free weight equipment like the dumbbells, benches, and power racks.
-You have to accept that your workouts will take longer than they need to because of that waiting, and the driving to and from the gym, and all the other things that slow you down due to being surrounded by other people all trying to do the same thing that you are.
+For instance, unless you can completely avoid peak hours you will spend a decent amount of time waiting around for equipment, and this is especially true if you’re trying to utilize the free weight equipment like dumbbells, benches, and power racks.
+You have to accept that your workouts will take longer than they need to because of that waiting, the driving to and from the gym, and all the other things that slow you down due to being surrounded by other people all trying to do the same things that you are.

-You will also need to come to terms with the fact that your monthly dues; your lease on the equipment that you use, will never make it your equipment.
+You will also need to come to terms with the fact that your monthly dues; your lease on the equipment that you use; will never be your equipment.
 You’re not renting to own, you’re just renting.
-So unless your membership is provided by work or by your school for near-nothing fees, or you rent an efficiency apartment and have no space for your own equipment, or you go to the gym for reasons other than to work out, you’re throwing away your money in much the same way you do when you rent a home rather than buy it.
+So unless your membership is provided by work or by your school for near-nothing fees, you rent an efficiency apartment and have no space for your own equipment, or you go to the gym for reasons other than to work out, you’re throwing away your money in much the same way you do when you rent a home rather than buy it.

-If all of this sounds familiar to you, and you’re reading this post, it probably means you’re at the very least entertaining the idea of going with a garage gym.
-Let me tell you, it is as awesome as it sounds, but there are a couple drawbacks.
-I’ll tell you what those are before I tell you all the perks.
+If all of this sounds familiar to you, and you’re reading this post, it probably means you’re at the very least entertaining the idea of going with the garage gym idea.
+Let me tell you, it is as awesome as it sounds, but there are a couple drawbacks – and I’ll tell you what they are before I tell you all the perks.

 Garage Gym Drawbacks

-- Loss of Space – A garage gym will eat up a single car garage, or the better half of a standard two-car garage.
+- Loss of Space – A garage gym will eat up a single car garage, or the better half of two-car garages.
 It’s a really cool use of the space, but it does typically introduce you to the reality of street parking and driveway parking.

 - Climate Issues – I’m in Texas, which means there are a limited number of months in the year in which the weather is ideal for working out in a garage.
 This shouldn’t be a deal-breaker by any means, but depending on where you live, you may need to invest in a space heater and/or air conditioning for your gym.
 I just have a giant metal fan that cost like $80 and works wonders in the heat.